Kode-n-Rolla/hacking_time/README.md

   - commands, for example command to connect to Windows or command, which download file from attacker machine to Windows victim through shell
   - some kind of payloads
   - helpful sites
-  - resume info about my Stars on the gibhub, where real professionals do show their work

-P.S.
-Thanks to Books Authors and Services, namaly Justin Seitz and Tim Arnold, TryHackMe.com, HackTheBox.com, Daniel G. Graham, Peter Yaworski, Royce Davis on my path to becoming a cybersecurity specialist.